Thinking about a Master of Public Health?

 What Should I Do First?

-- As early as possible, tell your advisor or success coach that you're interested in the linked Bachelor's to MPH program.
-They'll help you plan your undergraduate course of study to incorporate MPH courses.
+- As early as possible, tell your advisor or Student Success Director that you're interested in the Linked BSPH to MPH program.
+They'll help you plan your undergraduate course of study to take full advantage of courses that would apply to both degrees.

-- You can apply to the MPH program after earning 60 credit hours and before you complete 105 credit hours.
+- You can apply to the MPH program after earning at least 60 credit hours and before you complete 105 credit hours.
+You will complete the full graduate application, including letters of recommendation and any other items required by the MPH program.